Dartanbeck over at the Carrara section of the Daz3D forums has created a great thread that serves as an alternative

 6. Cameras (Updated 2017-01-30) 7.
 FAQ (Updated 2017-01-28) 8.
 Example LuxusCore renders 9.
 Animation (Updated 2016-01-23) 10.
 Benchmarks (Updated 2015-09-04) 11.
 Settings to use in the Config Settings: PathOCL, BiaspathOCL, Realtime, EXR/HDR and multipass images (Updated 2016-01-23) 12.
 GUI (Updated 2016-01-23)

 1. What is LuxusCore?
 LuxusCore is based in the LuxCore render engine of the upcoming Luxrender 2.0 (not released at the time of writing) and is a Carrara plugin with a built-in render engine.

 LuxusCore supports GPU accelerated rendering and Interactive Photorealistic Rendering (IPR) inside Carrara.

-It works on both AMD and NVIDIA graphics using the OpenCL language, so you need to have updated graphics drivers.
+It works on both AMD and NVIDIA graphics cards using the OpenCL language, so you need to have updated graphics drivers.

 More about supported graphics cards can be found in the LuxCore wiki here.